avelino/awesome-go/README.md

 * [oversight](https://cirello.io/oversight) - Oversight is a complete implementation of the Erlang supervision trees.
 * [parallel-fn](https://github.com/rafaeljesus/parallel-fn) - Run functions in parallel.
 * [pool](https://github.com/go-playground/pool) - Limited consumer goroutine or unlimited goroutine pool for easier goroutine handling and cancellation.
+* [queue](https://github.com/AnikHasibul/queue) - Gives you a `sync.WaitGroup` like queue group accessibility.
+Helps you to throttle and limit goroutines, wait for the end of the all goroutines and much more.
 * [semaphore](https://github.com/kamilsk/semaphore) - Semaphore pattern implementation with timeout of lock/unlock operations based on channel and context.
 * [semaphore](https://github.com/marusama/semaphore) - Fast resizable semaphore implementation based on CAS (faster than channel-based semaphore implementations).
 * [stl](https://github.com/ssgreg/stl) - Software transactional locks based on Software Transactional Memory (STM) concurrency control mechanism.